 Or find potential clients to pitch.

 There are plenty of tasks you can tackle in 15 minutes or less.
 The key is being prepared to work when those free moments arise.
-Here’s a post I wrote over on Horkey Handbook that shares 50 different tasks you can do with a little time.
+Here’s a post I wrote with ways to grow your business in tiny baby steps.

-Knock out a couple of these everyday, and your part-time freelance biz will start growing before your very eyes!
+Knock out a couple of these everyday, and your part-time freelance business will start growing before your very eyes and you’ll make more money freelancing!

 You can also always be thinking about your next writing project.
 Think time is a great way to make the most of your time when you actually get a moment to sit down and work.